Chris Mannella: International career

 On January 9, 2015, Mannella received his first call-up to the Canadian men's national team for friendlies against Iceland on January 16 and 19.
 He made his international debut a week later.

 In May 2016, Mannella was called to Canada's U23 national team for a pair of friendlies against Guyana and Grenada.
 He saw action in both matches.

+Post-playing career

+On July 30, 2024, he joined the Philadelphia Union as their Academy Scouting Coordinator.